bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 which most researchers are probably familiar (e.g., [R](https://www.r-project.org/), [python](https://www.python.org/), and [MATLAB](https://uk.mathworks.com/products/matlab.html)), setting values
-into a some sort of array is straightforward.
+into some sort of array is straightforward.
 In R, we can define a vector `data_vec` with one line of code.

     data_vec <- c(3, 5, 4, 1, 7, 6);
     print(data_vec);